tnakazato/priism/README.md

 use `priism.alma`, CASA 5.0 or higher must be available.

-In addition to the dependency on PRIISM, there are several prerequisites from Sakura and sparseimaging libraries.
-Sakura depends on FFTW3 and Eigen3 while sparseimaging depends on FFTW3.
-These libraries should be available.
+In addition to the dependency on PRIISM, there are several prerequisites from Sakura and sparseimaging libraries: FFTW3 and Eigen3.
-More importantly, PRIISM requires C++ compiler that supports C++11 features since Sakura utilizes various C++11 features in its implementation.
+More importantly, PRIISM requires C++ compiler that supports C++11 features since Sakura and sparseimaging utilizes various C++11 features in its implementation.

 In summary, prerequisites for PRIISM is as follows: